haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-import.md

 Magento directly uses values in the `system` array in the `config.php`或`env.php` files instead of importing them into the database because they require some pre- and post-processing actions.

-For example, the value of the configuration path `web/secure/base_url` must be validated with {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} models.
+For example, the value of the configuration path `web/secure/base_url` must be validated with {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %} models.

 #### Backend models